tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 .. image:: different_addresses/addresses_2.png
    :align: center
    :class: img-thumbnail
-   :alt: How to add addresses from a quotation on Odoo Sales?
+   :alt: How to add addresses from a quotation on CoquiAPPs Sales?

 .. note::
-   If you select a customer with defined invoice and delivery addresses, Odoo will automatically use them to fill in the fields.
+   If you select a customer with defined invoice and delivery addresses, CoquiAPPs will automatically use them to fill in the fields.
 Now, if you want to change it instantly, it is possible to do so directly from the quotation or the sales order.